$50,000 Settlement in Car Dealer Forgery Case

 If you determine that your signature was forged at the car dealership, or if you simply would like to have your documents reviewed, Whitney, LLP can help.

 We provide our free Car Contract Review service, and can handle the process of obtaining your contract from the finance company and comparing it against your original paperwork.
-In all potential claims against a car dealership, we provide a free consultation.
+In all potential claims against a car dealership, we provide a legal consultation.

 If you need assistance with a problem with a car dealership, call us at 410 583 8000, or use our Online Quick Contact form to get started.